tsmirnov/redis-proxy/README.md

 When you run `make start` default values are taken from `.env` file and are passed as environmental variables to a container.

+By default tests will be run for HTTP server.
+In order to run them for RESP, you need to set `PROXY_PROTOCOL=RESP` in `.env`

 ## How long you spent on each part of the project

 - devops - 2h